 CI, and so on.
 For production or production-like environments such as

 pre-prod, if production like testing and isolation is required, create additional Kubernetes clusters dedicated to hosting Elastic Path environments.
 By running in this way, the Jenkins and Nexus containers inside the hub Kubernetes cluster are less likely to compete for resources with Elastic Path deployments, similar to a production environment.
-For production environments, we recommend deploying the Kubernetes cluster into a separate AWS account or Azure subscription using docker-compose, to ensure complete isolation of the environment.
+For production environments, we recommend deploying the Kubernetes cluster into a separate AWS account, to ensure complete isolation of the environment.

 The preceding diagram is an example of a CloudOps for Kubernetes deployment with test, development, and staging Elastic Path Commerce environments running in a shared Kubernetes cluster.
 In this configuration, each Elastic Path stack is deployed in a dedicated namespace, which houses all of the necessary containers to run an Elastic Path Commerce or Acccount Management stack.
 For most use cases, this environment configuration is sufficient to preserve isolation between environments, and each environment can be tested indepenedently of the others.
 This cluster is managed by the Jenkins server in the default namespace, and has a Nexus server deployed to allow code builds and Maven tests to be executed.
 This cluster is typically referred to as a